 - Attend a teacher’s office hours this week.

-- Read a book of your choice for ten minutes each day.
+- Read a book of your choosing for ten minutes each day.

-- Write a positive comment on a classmate’s social media post.
+- Respond with a positive comment to a classmate’s social media post.

 - Meditate for five minutes.
 Find a free video online if meditation is new for you.

 - Before you go to sleep, list or sketch in your journal three things you are grateful for.